-For members enrolled in Medicaid and the Standard Plan, the intervention services are limited to four hours per rolling 12 months.
+For members enrolled in BadgerCare Plus and Wisconsin Medicaid, the intervention services are limited to four hours per rolling 12 months.
 A unit of service is 15 minutes, so the four-hour limit is equal to 16 units of service.